Astrashh/TerraConfigurationNotes/pages/Feature Config.md

 - Feature configs define the combination of:
 	- A collection of [[Structures]] and
-	- *Where* those structures should be place
+	- *Where* those structures should be placed.
 - Feature configs are used in [[BIOME]] configs.
-- Feature configs allow you to define a placement pattern of a collection of structures.
-This placement pattern can be utilized in one or many`BIOME` configs
+- Feature configs allow you to define a placement pattern of a collection of [[Structures]], which are used inside [[BIOME]]
 - {{embed [[Locators]]}}
 - {{embed [[Distributors]]}}